Sampling constants in generalized Fock spaces: Introduction

 A function $\phi:\CC\lra \RR$ of class $C^2$ is said to be \emph{subharmonic} if $\Delta \phi \geq 0$, and \emph{doubling subharmonic} if it is subharmonic and the (non-negative) measure $\mu:=\Delta\phi$ is doubling, i.e. there exists a constant $C$ such that for every $z\in\CC$ and $r>0$,

+Here $D(z,r)$ denotes the standard open euclidean disk of center $z\in \CC$ and radius $r >0$.
 The minimal constant satisfying \eqref{eq-doubling-measure} is denoted by $C_\mu$ and called \emph{doubling constant} for $\mu$.
+A basic example of doubling subharmonic function is $\phi(z)=|z|^2$ for which $\mu=\Delta \phi$ is equal to $4$ times the Lebesgue measure and $C_\mu=4$.
+The reader may consider this simpler case for the time of the introduction.

-Here $D(z,r)$ denotes the standard open euclidean disk of center $z\in \CC$ and radius $r >0$.
-Such a doubling subharmonic function induces a new metric on the complex plane $\CC$ which is more adapted to the complex analysis we shall work with.
+Doubling subharmonic functions induce a new metric on the complex plane $\CC$ which is more adapted to the complex analysis we shall work with.
 We postpone the advanced results on doubling measures to Section \ref{sec-reminders} but let us introduce some basic objects related to it.
-First, we can associate with a $\phi$ as above a function $\rho:\CC\lra \RR^+$, such that
+First, we can associate with $\phi$ as above a function $\rho:\CC\lra \RR^+$, such that

-To get an idea, assuming $\phi$ suitably regularized, we have $\Delta\phi \asymp \rho^{-2}$ (see \cite[Theorem 14 and Remark 5]{MMO}).
+To get an idea, assuming $\phi$ is suitably regularized, we have $\Delta\phi \asymp \rho^{-2}$ (see \cite[Theorem 14 and Remark 5]{MMO}).
 Next, denote $D^r(z):=D(z,r\rho(z))$ the disk adapted to the new metric and write $D(z):=D^1(z)$ the disk with unit mass for the measure $\mu$.
 Finally, with these definitions in mind we can introduce the following natural density.
 A measurable set $E$ is \emph{$(\gamma,r)$-dense} (with respect to the above metric), if for every $z \in \CC$

 Here $|F|$ denotes planar Lebesgue measure of a measurable set $F$.
 We will just say that the set is \emph{relatively dense} if there is some $\gamma>0$ and some $r>0$ such that the set is $(\gamma,r)$-dense.
-We shall see in the next subsection that relative density is the right notion to characterize the dominating sets.
+We shall see in the next subsection that relative density is the right notion to characterize dominating sets.